gothinkster/realworld/README.md

 <img align="left" width="50" height="50" src="https://avatars1.githubusercontent.com/u/556934?v=3&s=100">

-Addy is a Software Engineer at Google who originally created TodoMVC.
+Eric is a software engineer, UI designer, and an author of technical books & tutorials.
 He oversees the project direction, maintenance and organizes the planning and development efforts of the team.

 #### [Albert Pai](https://twitter.com/iamalbertpai) - Founder/Lead

 <img align="left" width="50" height="50" src="https://avatars0.githubusercontent.com/u/1776432?v=3&s=100">

-Addy is a Software Engineer at Google who originally created TodoMVC.
+Eric is a software engineer, UI designer, and an author of technical books & tutorials.
 He oversees the project direction, maintenance and organizes the planning and development efforts of the team.

 #### [Thinkster](https://twitter.com/gothinkster) - Funding/Support

 <img align="left" width="50" height="50" src="https://avatars0.githubusercontent.com/u/8601733?v=3&s=100">

-Addy is a Software Engineer at Google who originally created TodoMVC.
-He oversees the project direction, maintenance and organizes the planning and development efforts of the team.
+Thinkster provides the funding for this entire project, so please consider investing in [a Pro subscription](https://thinkster.io/pro) to **support the ongoing development of RealWorld**!

 #### [James Brewer](https://twitter.com/brwr_) - Advisor, Creator of RealWorld Django

 <img align="left" width="50" height="50" src="https://avatars1.githubusercontent.com/u/4095660?v=3&s=100">

-Addy is a Software Engineer at Google who originally created TodoMVC.
-He oversees the project direction, maintenance and organizes the planning and development efforts of the team.
+James is a Software Engineer at Square and a core contributor to Django documentation.
+He created & maintains the RealWorld Django codebase and continually provides feedback & advice for the project as a whole.

 #### [Val Karpov](https://twitter.com/code_barbarian) - Creator of RealWorld React & Redux

 <img align="left" width="50" height="50" src="https://avatars2.githubusercontent.com/u/1620265?v=3&s=100">

-Addy is a Software Engineer at Google who originally created TodoMVC.
-He oversees the project direction, maintenance and organizes the planning and development efforts of the team.
+Val Karpov is a Software Engineer at Booster Fuels and is a core contributor to Mongoose.
+He created & maintains the RealWorld React/Redux codebase.

 <br />